-As of the Record Date, 53,092,020 shares of Sallie Mae Common Stock were outstanding and eligible to be voted, held by approximately 23,000 shareholders.
-As of the Record Date, Sallie Mae's directors and named executive officers beneficially owned 323,198 shares of Sallie Mae Common Stock (excluding 387,970 shares underlying stock options), or less than 1% of the shares of Sallie Mae Common Stock outstanding as of such date.
+As of the Record Date 53,092,020 shares of Sallie Mae Common Stock were outstanding and eligible to be voted, held by approximately 23,000 shareholders.
+As of the Record Date, Sallie Mae's directors and named executive officers beneficially owned 285,084 shares of Sallie Mae Common Stock, or less than 1% of the shares of Sallie Mae Common Stock outstanding as of such date.

 The vote on the Reorganization is being held at a Special Meeting rather than an Annual Meeting because of the importance of the Reorganization to the Company's future and the determination that shareholders should have an opportunity to consider the Reorganization at a meeting dedicated to that purpose.
-In addition, a majority of the Sallie Mae Board believes that all components of the Reorganization are interrelated and should be considered by shareholders on an integrated basis, and that a special meeting, with the purpose limited to consideration and voting upon the Reorganization Agreement, would be the most effective means to achieve such consideration.
 If the Reorganization is consummated, the elected members of the Sallie Mae Board would be appointed by the Holding Company.
 If the Reorganization is not approved by shareholders, an Annual Meeting of Sallie Mae shareholders will be held as soon as practicable to, among other things, elect Sallie Mae directors.